The best electric car lease deals in August 2026

 Volkswagen ID.7

-The Volkswagen ID.7 is the brand's most accomplished electric car to date — a proper long-distance EV that gets the big things right.
+The Volkswagen ID.7 is the brand's most accomplished electric car to date.
+It pairs estate practicality with proper long-distance range.

 Five-star Euro NCAP safety, a comprehensive driver assistance suite and wireless Apple CarPlay and Android Auto all come as standard too.

-It's refined where it counts — near-silent on the motorway, comfortable over most surfaces, and straightforward to live with day-to-day.
-The 15-inch touchscreen is responsive and well laid out, and the cabin quality is a significant step up from Volkswagen's earlier electric efforts.
+It's near-silent on the motorway, comfortable over most surfaces, and straightforward to live with day-to-day.
+Plus, the 15-inch infotainment screen is responsive and well laid out, and cabin quality is a significant step up from Volkswagen's earlier electric models.

-The 3% BiK rate keeps running costs in check for company car drivers, and the 200kW peak charging speed on Pro S models means a 20-80% top-up takes around 21 minutes.
+The 4% BiK rate keeps running costs lower for businesses, and the 200kW peak charging speed on Pro S models means a 20-80% top-up takes around 21 minutes.

 Browse our latest Volkswagen ID.7 lease deals